 The next-generation Mobile Networks Alliance and several other mobile network groups are working on 5G and this wireless technology is envisioned to achieve the following end results:

 - Evolve as the most unified network to meet diverse services and their unique requirements

-- Enable the vision of connected world with wearables, healthcare, smart home, smart industries and unimaginable applications in the world.
-This will be termed as Machine to Machine (M2M) communication – network latency under 1 millisecond and more energy efficient compared to predecessors.
+- Enable the vision of the connected world with wearables, healthcare, smart home, smart industries, and unimaginable applications in the world.
+This will be termed as Machine to Machine (M2M) communication – network latency under 1 millisecond and more energy-efficient compared to predecessors.